Birds

 Protect Yourself

-Be cautious of aggressive parent birds defending their young.
 Use gloves if handling is necessary to avoid injury or transferring diseases.
+Be mindful of defensive birds or parents.

 If necessary: